medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <!-- br -->

-##### If the MedCom message is of type FHIR
+##### If the MedCom Message is of type FHIR

-If the MedCom message is of type FHIR, then always in the following format:
+If the MedCom Message is of type FHIR, then always in the following format:

 <!-- br -->